Things to see & do in São Paulo – December/January

 So I thought that this would be a good opportunity to start a list of recommendations of what to do in São Paulo, every month.
 It will be a mix of things to do with the family, friends, your significant other or even by yourself.

 Here is my first stab at a list for December and January.
+I will aim to do everything as well, so I can tell you more as I tick them off my list.
 If you have visited any of them or are planning to do so, let me know!

 Christmas Concert @ The Teatro Municipal